ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    Reparameterization with simple location-scale transformation using Keras merge layers.

+.. admonition:: Monte Carlo sample size

+   Note both the inputs for observed variables and noise (``x`` and ``eps``) need to be specified explicitly as inputs to our final model.
+   Furthermore, the size of their first dimension (i.e. batch size) are required to be the same.
+   This corresponds to using a only one Monte Carlo sample to approximate the expected log likelihood, drawing a single sample :math:`\mathbf{z}_n` from :math:`q_{\phi}(\mathbf{z}_n | \mathbf{x}_n)` for each data-point :math:`\mathbf{x}_n` in the batch.
+Although you might find an MC sample size of 1 surprisingly small, it is actually adequate for a sufficiently large batch size (~100) [#kingma2014]_.
+   In a :doc:`follow-up post <inference-in-variational-autoencoders-with-different-monte-carlo-sample-sizes>`, I demonstrate how to extend this approach to support larger MC sample sizes using just a few minor tweaks.
+This extension is crucial for implementing the *importance weighted autoencoder* [#burda2015]_.

-Since the noise input is drawn from a Normal distribution, we can save from having to feed this in as input from outside the computation graph by binding a tensor this Input layer.
-Specifically, we bind a tensor created using ``K.random_normal`` with the required shape:
+Now, since the noise input is drawn from the Normal distribution, we can save from having to feed in values for this input from outside the computation graph by binding a tensor to this Input layer.
+Specifically, we bind a tensor created using ``K.random_normal`` with the required shape,

 .. code:: python

    eps = Input(tensor=K.random_normal(shape=(K.shape(x)[0],
                                              latent_dim)))

-While this still needs to be explicitly specified as an input to compile the model, this input will no longer need to be passed in to methods such as ``fit``, ``predict``.
-Samples from this distribution will just be generated within the computation graph when a dependency of this input is evaluated.
-See my notes on :doc:`keras-constant-input-layers-with-fixed-source-of-stochasticity` for more information.
+While ``eps`` still needs to be explicitly specified as an input to compile the model, values for this input will no longer be expected by methods such as ``fit``, ``predict``.
+Instead, samples from this distribution will be generated within the computation graph when required.
+See my notes on :doc:`keras-constant-input-layers-with-fixed-source-of-stochasticity` for more details.

 .. figure:: ../../images/vae/encoder.svg
    :height: 500px